-Additionally, the large stretch of water 0.5 mi east of the Highway 285 bridge is not proposed to be fenced to allow cattle access to water.
-The north end of this pool has a "ring" of oil staining in the vegetation just above the waterline.
+Visible deposits of petroleum products on the ground surface within the bermed area and immediately east of the bridge should be excavated and hauled off-site for disposal.
+Identified areas with concentrated surface deposits are depicted in Appendix 1 - Map 3.
+Additionally, the large stretch of water 0.5 mi east of the Highway 285 bridge is not proposed to be fenced to allow the cattle access to water The north end of this pool has a "ring" of oil staining in the vegetation just above the waterline.
 This contaminated vegetation should be removed with hand tools or other low impact method and hauled off-site for disposal.

+Contaminated sediments should be excavated from channel pools within the bermed area west of the Highway 285 bridge.
 Although DRO analytical results from sediments collected downstream of the bermed area were less than 100 mg/kg, significant concentrations were identified in two of the three samples (78 mg/kg and 53 mg/kg).
-Ten additional sample locations are proposed in the pools within this remediation area to identify possible locations with DRO concentrations in excess of 100 mg/kg (Appendix 1 - Map 4).
+Additional sampling should be conducted in pools within this remediation area to identify possible locations with DRO concentrations in excess of 100 mg/kg (Appendix 1 - Map 4).
 Identified sediments should be excavated and removed from the site.
-Costs associated with the removal of this material will depend on the spatial extent and total depth of the contamination.

-Significant amounts of petroleum contamination in this stretch of the draw is contained in the vegetation lining the draw channel within the proposed fenced area.
-This contaminated vegetation should be removed with hand tools or other low impact method and hauled off-site for disposal.
-Up to 2 acres of vegetation are impacted by petroleum contamination in this reclamation area.
-Disposal costs associated with contaminated vegetation are presented in Appendix 4.
+Significant amounts of petroleum contamination in in this stretch of the draw is contained in the vegetation lining the draw channel within the proposed fenced area.
+A prescribed burn should be initiated under suitable fuel and weather conditions to incinerate remaining petroleum products in the vegetation.